-Many variables contribute to our quality of sleep, like stress-levels and whether or not we exercise.
-A less obvious factor is what bedroom colors we choose to design or paint with.
-When selecting paint colors for bedrooms, the first thing to consider is temperature.
+Many variables contribute to our quality of sleep, like stress-levels, our diet, and whether or not we exercise.
+A less obvious factor might also include the bedroom colors we choose to design or paint with.
+When selecting bedroom paint colors, the first thing to consider is temperature.
 While warm colors advance toward the eye and appear more active, creating a stimulating effect, cool colors—the hues from blue green through blue violet, most grays included—tend to recede, producing a more calming and relaxing effect.

 That said, there's a lot of variation on the cool color spectrum; a bright green and a pale blue can create spaces with drastically different vibes.
 If cool colors aren't your cup of tea, warm hues that are light and subtle, such as soft yellows or pinks, can also feel soothing.
-We turned to a few of our favorite interior designers to hear how they go about selecting paint colors for bedrooms.
-Don't pick up a paintbrush without reading these expert tips first—we bet you'll love your these designer-approved bedroom colors.
+We turned to a few of our favorite interior designers to hear how they go about selecting bedroom paint colors.
+Don't pick up a paintbrush without reading these expert tips on how to choose bedroom colors to suit your mood first.

 Stick to Dark Colors

 "For a sexy or romantic bedroom, I like to stick with dark colors like olive, deep violet, navy, or charcoal," says interior designer Brian Patrick Flynn.
 "For clients interested in calm, tranquil bedrooms, I'm quick to suggest a blue-gray, celery tones, or a layering of white paint with all white furniture and linens.
 Overall, since bedrooms are meant for relaxation, I try to stay away from high-energy colors like bright greens, deep reds, or bold, tropical hues."